NooraHealth/scto-plugins/index.md

 These plugins also allow us to pass any data already collected on the form to our APIs instead of having the form users enter them multiple times in different platforms/applications.

 {: .important }
-These plugins only work on Android devices and do not work on iPhone devices.
+These plugins haven't been tested to ensure they work properly on iPhone, and plugin support is limited to Android only.

 ## Available Plugins